Skip to main content

 • Modern adaptation: Brunch at restaurants or beach gatherings

-This tradition allows intimate family bonding after large reception, with 70% of Cuban families maintaining this custom even in diaspora communities.
+This tradition allows intimate family bonding after large reception.
+Many Cuban families maintain this custom even in diaspora communities.

 Cuban Honeymoon Traditions